wschaef/architecture-kata-2023/architecture.md

 - Uses the API of the Trip Organizer to access information about trips and reservations
 - Uses IAM for user registration and login (token exchange)
 - Receives end-of-year reports from the Analytic domain
-- Provides configuration to the Configuration domain
+- Provides configuration to the User Settings domain

 **Why we have the domain:**